jbcodeforce/aws-studies/docs/infra/security.md

 The managed service, [AWS Key Management Service](https://aws.amazon.com/kms/), helps centrally managing our own keys.
 It is integrated into a lot of services and the keys never leave AWS [FIPS 140-validated](https://en.wikipedia.org/wiki/FIPS_140-2) Hardware Security Modules unencrypted.
 User controls access and usage of the keys.

-## Organization
+## Organizations

-[AWS Organization](https://us-east-1.console.aws.amazon.com/organizations) helps to centraly manage multiple AWS accounts, group accounts, and simplify account creation.
+[AWS Organizations](https://us-east-1.console.aws.amazon.com/organizations) helps to centraly manage multiple AWS accounts, group accounts, and simplify account creation.
 Using accounts helps to isolate AWS resources.
 It is a global service.

 ### Concepts